South Sinai Guvernement

 Camel riding

 The city has many of the most prominent attractions in Ras Abu Gallum, including a nature reserve and a diving area.
-It is one of the world’s most famous dive spots.
+Indeed, it is one of the world’s most famous dive spots.
 In addition, the Kanoun region is one of the best diving areas in Al-Asala, where about 75% of the city’s population lives.
 It is divided into three areas (Mubarak City, Zarnouk, Al-Asala), Coral Island, and the remains of a historical fortress built by the Crusaders.